Ovski4/minecraft-website/README.md

 ========================

 Before
+  Time played format
+  Plugins java to update -> stats entity has been removed.
-  PlayerStatsBundle -> entity StatsEntity -> make controller and views FactionStatsBundle -> read json files, map into an entity
+  Plugin java -> Add player on first join FactionStatsBundle -> read json files, map into an entity

 After